tonghuikang/blog/_posts/2021-11-06-starting-out-h1b1.md

 (Signoff)
 ```

-I think you will get \$225 for signing up for a new account, in around week after your first paycheck.
-If you use my referral link (listed in the last section), I get $50 in addition (and you still get your signing bonus).
+I think you will get <span>$</span>225 for signing up for a new account, in around week after your first paycheck.

 You do not need a social security number to open your account.
 However, to apply for a credit card, you need to have a social security number and you need to go down to the office to link your social security number to your account.
 You may want to apply and use your credit card to build a credit rating.
 A good credit rating makes approval for housing applications easier.
-See the last section for my credit card referral link.

 Chase offers a [credit score check](https://www.chase.com/personal/credit-cards/free-credit-score), powered by Experian.
 For me, it appeared around half a month after I made my first payment on my credit card.